Ekinrin-Adde

 Ekinrin-Adde is a town located in Ijumu L.G.A. of Kogi State, in the Western Senatorial District of Nigeria on latitude 7° 50’N and longitude 5° 50’E at an altitude of 523 metres above sea level.

 The town is a conglomerate of contiguous villages that amalgamated into one.
 The people trace their ancestry to Ile-Ife, the cradle of Yoruba civilization.
 The people are a sub-ethnic group within the Yoruba nationality, who speak a dialect generally referred to as Okun, widely spoken by the five local Government that make up the Kogi West Senatorial District although with slight variation from community to community.
 The Okun dialect is a sub-dialect of the Yoruba language.

 History

-According to oral tradition, The first settler was a hunter called “Akinrin” who was said to have migrated in the 12th century with his siblings from Ile-Ife during the reign of Ooni Aworokolokin.
-Ekinrin-Adde was separated from the present-day Ondo state by a very big mountain known as “Oluko”.
-Ekinrin people are the first settlers in the community, later the “Adde”.
-In 1865 the people of Adde began the resettlement of their villages in Ekinrin-Adde.People began to move from their settlement such as Ilafe, Ilaga, Abudo, Okedagba and so on to live with Ekinrin people and they all became one community and hence the name Ekinrin-Adde.
-History, written and oral, claim that the people of Adde group are descendants of Esein and Omoye (husband and wife), who were said to have left Ile-Ife on farming and hunting expeditions.

 Ekinrin-Adde was very important in the economic activities of Okun land during the pre-colonial era.
 There existed some economic activities such as hunting, fishing, agriculture, trade and commerce.